Transparency and Accountability in Kenya’s Health Financing Models

 About the chapter:

 Founded in 1999 in Kenya, TI-Kenya is a not-for-profit organisation with the aim of developing a transparent and corruption-free society.
 TI-Kenya is one of the autonomous chapters of the global Transparency International movement.
-The organisation has 20 years’ experience in governance work at the national and county levels.
-These include direct engagement with the Government, the private sector, individuals and groups.
-TI-Kenya uses advocacy as its signature approach; this is complemented by other approaches such as partnerships’ development, research, capacity building and civic engagement, with the focus sectors comprising health, education, security (police), humanitarian aid, natural resource governance (climate governance, extractives and land).
+The organisation has over 20 years of experience in governance work at the national and county levels.
+This experience includes direct engagement with the government, the private sector, individuals and groups.
+TI-Kenya uses advocacy as its signature approach which is complemented by other strategies such as partnership development, research, capacity building and civic engagement.
+TI-Kenya's focus lies the health, education, security (police), humanitarian aid and natural resource governance (climate governance, extractives and land) sectors.

 CPI Score: 27